ePages-de/epages-docs/_posts/2017/2017-11-10-devoxx-belgium-day-2.md

 ## Quickie: SOLID Principles for Cloud Native Containers

-While [Bilgin Ibryam](https://twitter.com/bibryam) showed nothing fundamentally new, he very nicely summarized a lot of best practices and good advices for working with Cloud Naitve containers in this 15 minutes quickie.
+While [Bilgin Ibryam](https://twitter.com/bibryam) showed nothing fundamentally new, he very nicely summarized a lot of best practices and good advice for working with Cloud Native containers in this 15 minutes quickie.
 Recommended!

 ## Quickie: Ally for Women in Technology

 In this quickie, [Heather VanCura](https://twitter.com/heathervc) presented her top 10 things (mostly) man can do to make the IT world a better place to work in by making it more welcoming to women.
-IMHO, most of those top 10 should be mandatory to everyone, rno matter if there are woman in your team or not.
+IMHO, most of those top 10 should be mandatory to everyone, no matter if there are woman in your team or not.
 If you're interested in this topic, these 15 minutes are worth viewing.
 And if not, well...
 YOU SHOULD BE!